Complaints from customers should be posted, emailed or faxed, along with any relevant receipts, credit card statements etc, to:

 Please note that you must have a valid Passport with a minimum of 6+ months on it or you will not be able to travel.
 Your passport must also be in excellent condition - the presentation of damaged passports may mean they are unable to travel.
 Your passport must be machine readable otherwise they will be denied boarding.
 For further advice, please contact your local passport office.

 If you have a connecting flight via a third country, you may also require a transit visa.
 For further information, please ensure you contact the consulate of the country you are travelling through.
-For the most up to date information on visas, passports, health and travel advice worldwide, please ensure you check on the following web sites for UK Visas, Home Office and Foreign and Commonwealth Office.
+For the most up-to-date information on visas, passports, health and travel advice worldwide, please visit the following websites below: UK Visas and Immigration, the Home Office and the Foreign and Commonwealth Office.

 Do I need a Visa to travel to the USA?